German nuclear program during World War II: Exploitation and denial strategies

 Near the end of World War II, the principal Allied war powers each made plans for exploitation of German science.
 In light of the implications of nuclear weapons, German nuclear fission and related technologies were singled out for special attention.
 In addition to exploitation, denial of these technologies, their personnel, and related materials to rival allies was a driving force of their efforts.
 This typically meant getting to these resources first, which to some extent put the Soviets at a disadvantage in some geographic locations easily reached by the Western Allies, even if the area was allotted to the Soviet zone of occupation at the Potsdam Conference.
 At times, all parties were heavy-handed in their pursuit and denial to others.

-The best known US denial and exploitation effort was Operation Paperclip, a broad dragnet that encompassed a wide range of advanced fields, including jet and rocket propulsion, nuclear physics, and other developments with military applications such as infrared technology.
+The best known US effort was Operation Paperclip, a broad dragnet that encompassed a wide range of advanced fields, including jet and rocket propulsion, nuclear physics, and other developments with military applications such as infrared technology.
 Operations directed specifically towards German nuclear fission were Operation Alsos and Operation Epsilon, the latter being done in collaboration with the British.
 In lieu of the codename for the Soviet operation, it is referred to by the historian Oleynikov as the Russian "Alsos".